hololeo/Ellama/README.md

 <h3>All local.
 All Ell.
 Good times</h3>

 If this work has been helpful to you, you can support it for free by clicking ⭐ to star the repository.

+Kind regards,

-Thanks, Hololeo!
+Hololeo!

 <table>
   <tr>